 Freeze

-ALTERNATIVE NAME: Stun gun.
+ALTERNATE NAME: Stun gun

-EXECUTION: During the return phase of the stroke, your arm stops approximately eight inches before hitting the water.
-This freezing position is held for 2–3 seconds.
-Your legs continue to move you forward.
+EXECUTION: During the return phase of the stroke, stop your arm approximately eight inches before hitting the water.
+This freezing position is held for two to three seconds while your legs continue to move you forward.
 The passive arm is stationary in its extended position.

 OBJECTIVE: Yet another exercise in the battery of technique exercises working on “the long ship.”